Average Cost of Car Insurance in 2026: What You Should Expect to Pay

 Driving Record Event Avg.
 Rate Increase Example Annual Impact

-A DUI conviction can nearly double your premium — pushing a $2,100 base rate to nearly $4,000/year.
-In California, the increase can be as high as 184%.
+A DUI conviction can nearly double your premium — and in high-cost states like California or Louisiana, increases can reach even higher.
 Maintaining a clean record is hands-down the most powerful long-term savings strategy available to any driver.
+Understanding what affects car insurance rates can help you take control of your premium.

 Farmers logo